Shreyp087/Forex-nt1/README.md

 - The graph will be created once user clicks on one of the buttons or inputs the date.

-- User should note that the graph will only be created after the 2 countries are created and the button is clicked or dates are selected.
+- User should note that the graph will only be created after the 2 countries are selected and the button is clicked or dates are selected.

 ## Screenshots